dilipsuwal/DataScienceCapstoneProject/README.md

-# Coursera Data Science Capstone Project- This repository contains arificats related with Coursera Data Science Capstone Project
+# Coursera Data Science Capstone Project

+- This repository contains arificats related with Coursera Data Science Capstone Project

 - Slides for the application can be located at http://rpubs.com/suwaldilip/DS_CapstoneProject
 - Shiny Application can be located at https://dsuwal.shinyapps.io/predict_next_word/